-Choosing between a cloud vs on premise intranet is a big decision.
-Make sure you do extensive research before deciding between the two, but if intranet security is a priority, on premise intranet is the only way to go.
+Choosing between a cloud vs on-premise intranet is a big decision.
+Make sure you do extensive research before deciding between the two, but if intranet security is a priority, on-premise intranet is the best way to go.
 Once your intranet is set up on your server, ensure you take the following steps to keep your content secure:

 - Be cognizant of today’s network security risks

-- Use caution with social networking sites as they are often gateways to viruses (use internal communicaton software instead)
+- Use caution with social networking sites as they are often gateways to viruses (use internal communication software instead)